BoChen-Ye/OpenSoCFabric/README.md

 ## Why I build this REPO of OpenSoCFabric
  After using OpenSoCFabric, I find there are many problems about it and no one to give a clear step to use tool.
 Therefore, I write this repo for beignner to use OpenSoCFabric.

  This repo is based on [Schoeberl](https://github.com/schoeberl/OpenSoCFabric).
-All paperwork of this repo was done by Bochen Ye(Eindhoven University of Technology).

 ## Abstract ##
 Recent advancements in technology scaling have shown a trend towards greater integration with large-scale chips containing thousands of processors connected to memories and other I/O devices using non-trivial network topologies.
 Software simulation proves insufficient to study the tradeoffs in such complex systems due to slow execution time, whereas hardware RTL development is too time-consuming.
 We present *OpenSoC Fabric*, an on-chip network generation infrastructure which aims to provide a parameterizable and powerful on-chip network generator for evaluating future high performance computing architectures based on SoC technology. *OpenSoC Fabric* leverages a new hardware DSL, [Chisel](http://chisel.eecs.berkeley.edu/), which contains powerful abstractions provided by its base language, Scala, and generates both software (C++) and hardware (Verilog) models from a single code base.
 The *OpenSoC Fabric* infrastructure is modeled after existing state-of-the-art simulators, offers large and powerful collections of configuration options, and follows object-oriented design and functional programming to make functionality extension as easy as possible.